 Active Directory, Microsoft, Windows, and Windows NT are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 AIX and IBM are registered trademarks of IBM Corporation.
-Brocade and Silkworm are trademarks of Brocade Communication Systems, Inc. AMCC, FibreStar, and JNI are registered trademarks and EZ Fibre is a trademark of Applied Micro Circuits Corporation (formerly JNI Corporation).
-AMD, AMD Athlon, AMD Duron, and AMD Opteron are trademarks of Advanced Micro Devices, Inc. Apple, Mac, Mac OS, Power Mac, and Xserve are registered trademarks of Apple Computer, Inc. Disk Manager is a registered trademark of ONTRACK Data International, Inc. Engenio, LSI Logic, and SANshare are trademarks or registered trademarks of LSI Logic Corporation.
+Brocade and Silkworm are trademarks of Brocade Communication Systems, Inc. AMD, AMD Athlon, AMD Duron, and AMD Opteron are trademarks of Advanced Micro Devices, Inc. Apple, Mac, Mac OS, Power Mac, and Xserve are registered trademarks of Apple Computer, Inc. Disk Manager is a registered trademark of ONTRACK Data International, Inc. Engenio, LSI Logic, and SANshare are trademarks or registered trademarks of LSI Corporation.
 FLEXIm is a registered trademark of Macrovision Corporation.
 HP-UX is a trademark of Hewlett-Packard Company.
 InstallShield is a registered trademark of InstallShield Software Corporation in the United States and/or other countries.
 Intel, Intel Xeon, Itanium, and Pentium are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 Legato NetWorker is a registered trademark of Legato Systems, Inc. Linux is a registered trademark of Linus Torvalds in several countries.
 Norton Ghost is a trademark of Symantec Corporation.
 Novell is a registered trademark, and SUSE is a trademark of Novell, Inc. in the United States and other countries.
 OpenLDAP is a registered trademark of OpenLDAP Foundation.
 Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 SANsurfer and QLogic are registered trademarks of QLogic Corporation.
 Solaris, Sun, and SunOS are trademarks or registered trademarks of Sun Microsystems, Inc. UltraSPARC is a registered trademark of SPARC International, Inc. in the United States and other countries.
 Products bearing SPARC trademarks are based upon an architecture developed by Sun Microsystems, Inc. UNIX and the X device are registered trademarks of The Open Group in the United States and other countries.
 All other trademarks mentioned herein are the property of their respective owners.